Regular Fourier Features for Nonstationary Gaussian Processes: Introduction

 \section{Introduction}

 Gaussian processes (GPs) are widely used in fields such as machine learning~\citep{rasmussen.2005} and geostatistics~\citep{higdon.1998}.
-Their appeal lies in providing flexible nonparametric regression with principled uncertainty estimates and closed-form computations.
-While these closed-form solutions are advantageous, they are computationally expensive: simulating a GP at $n$ locations requires decomposing an $n \times n$ covariance matrix, which scales as $\mathcal{O}(n^3)$~\citep{rasmussen.2005}.
+Their appeal lies in flexible nonparametric regression with principled uncertainty estimates and closed-form computations.
+These closed-form solutions are powerful but computationally expensive: simulating a GP at $n$ locations requires decomposing an $n \times n$ kernel matrix, which scales as $\mathcal{O}(n^3)$~\citep{rasmussen.2005}.

 Spectral methods offer an efficient alternative by exploiting the Fourier representation of stochastic processes.
-For stationary GPs, \citet{rahimi.2007} introduced random Fourier features (RFFs), which treat the spectral density as a probability distribution and approximate the covariance via Monte Carlo sampling.
+For stationary GPs, \citet{rahimi.2007} introduced random Fourier features (RFFs), which treat the spectral density as a probability measure and approximate the kernel via Monte Carlo sampling.
 This yields a low-rank approximation with complexity $\mathcal{O}(nm^2)$, where $m \ll n$ is the number of features.

-Extending RFFs to nonstationary processes is challenging because the spectral density $s(\omega, \omega')$ is generally not a probability measure.
-Existing spectral approaches~\citep{samo.2015, ton.2018} require symmetrization and a probability interpretation of the spectral density, limiting the class of representable kernels.
+Extending RFFs to nonstationary processes requires treating $s(\omega, \omega')$ as a probability measure, an assumption that generally fails to hold.
+Existing spectral extensions~\citep{samo.2015, ton.2018} make this assumption, which limits the class of representable kernels.
+In addition, their approximation is typically a biased and inconsistent estimator of the true kernel.

 We propose regular Fourier features for harmonizable GPs that avoid these limitations.
 Our approach discretizes the spectral representation on a regular grid, following the classical Riemann sum approximation of \citet{shinozuka.1972} for stationary simulation.
-The key insight is that for nonstationary processes, the spectral weights at different frequencies are correlated according to the spectral density $s(\omega_i, \omega_j)$.
-By preserving this correlation structure, we obtain a low-rank approximation that is positive semi-definite by construction.
+For nonstationary processes, the spectral weights at different frequencies are correlated according to the spectral density $s(\omega_i, \omega_j)$.
+Preserving this correlation structure yields a low-rank approximation that is positive semi-definite by construction.